 Representing You on Contingency

 One of the main reasons why injury victims do not work with a lawyer, or decide not to even talk to a lawyer, is because they are concerned about what legal representation will cost.
-They are afraid there is no way they can afford an attorney, even if they think having an attorney would help.
+They are afraid there is no way they can afford an attorney, even if they think having one would help.

 Your consultation is completely free and comes with no obligation to pursue legal action.
 We will collect a percentage of the recovery to cover our costs for investigating the accident and taking your case through the legal process.